sachan-shreya10/LeanIn_July2021_Web-dev_Shreya-Sheel-Sachan/README.md

 Completed Milestone 1 :: created a clock using html,css and javascript

 Completed Milestone 2 :: created a to-do list using html,bootstrap and javascript

+Completed Milestone 3 :: created a basic greeting site using react